Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 #### randomize

-Used to randomize event functions
+Used to randomize event functions.

 ```json
 {